KamranDjourshari24/490DataTool/README.md

 ### Contact Us
 Here, a user can enter their contact information and put in a comment or concern.
 This will be sent to the email of whoever is managing the website so they can view user concerns/feedback.

+## Master Control Site
+The master control website is a simple website that allows the deletion of records without needing to directly interact with the database.
+There is a drop down menu where you can select any of the farms that are currently on the website.
+Once you’ve selected the farm, you can delete it by pressing the “Submit” button.
+This will delete all information regarding the farm including the user and the products associated with that farm.
+Be careful with this website as the deletion is NOT REVERSIBLE.

 ## Database
 The database used to hold information for this project is a MySQL relational database and is hosted on Heroku using ClearDB.
 This database is meant to contain data about each farm as well as the products that each farm provides.